of2/NAPLAN-plots-demo/index.md

 ### Matrix plots - Expected Relative Performance vs. Impact Index

-High level communication of key model outputs.
+High level visualisation/communication of key model outputs.
 Previously referred to as "Risk" (now "expected relative performance") and "Consequence" (now "Impact Index")

 Expected Relative Performance (ERP): By state/territory, grade and remoteness, the predicted value for relative NAPLAN score compared to the national average for Indigenous students in that grade.
 Estimate is based on modelling of data across 10 years 2009-2019.